Customer Acceptance Policy

 - are over the age of 18 years

-- reside in the US (excluding outlying territories and the State of Washington) or Canada (excluding Quebec)
+- reside in the continental United States or Hawaii (excluding the State of Washington) and Canada (excluding Quebec)

 - are satisfactorily identified and verified under Chumba Casino’s anti-financial crime programme